fardavide/Domori/README.md

 # Domori 🏠

-> **AI Experiment**: This entire cross-platform app was built using [Cursor AI](https://cursor.com) as a proof-of-concept for AI-powered development.
-From initial concept to final implementation, every line of code, architecture decision, and feature was created through AI assistance.

-A modern, production-ready property listing management app for iPhone, iPad, and macOS.
-Built with the latest Swift technologies and designed for real estate professionals, investors, and anyone managing property portfolios.
+A modern, buyers' companion for property listing management app for iPhone, iPad, and macOS.
+Built with Swift and designed for anyones who's in the process of buying home, and needs a reliable single platform where to keep track of interesting properties.

-## 🤖 About This Project

-This project represents an experiment in AI-powered software development using Cursor AI.
-The entire application was conceived, designed, and implemented through AI assistance, demonstrating the current capabilities of AI in creating production-ready, cross-platform mobile applications.

-**Development Stack:**
-- **AI Assistant**: Cursor AI (Claude Sonnet 4)
-- **Language**: Swift 6.0
-- **Frameworks**: SwiftUI, SwiftData, CloudKit
-- **Platform**: iOS 18.5+, iPadOS 18.5+, macOS 14+, visionOS 2.5+
-- **Testing**: swift-testing framework
+> **AI Experiment Update**: This project started as an experiment using AI for development. **Through version 1.1, AI wrote 100% of the code** while the developer only reviewed changes using technical expertise and approved them - the developer didn't write a single line of code.
+However, AI has proven to be **highly unreliable**: it frequently changes unwanted parts of code, breaks 5 things while fixing 1, doesn't run tests properly, and debugging is troublesome because AI often falsely claims tests have passed.
+The AI also tends to write poor quality code, putting excessive logic into Views instead of following proper architecture patterns. **Starting from version 1.1, the developer will take over maintaining the project and writing code**, while **AI will only be used for drafting or creating proof-of-concepts for major changes/features**.
+All AI-generated code will be carefully analyzed by the developer to ensure it's well-tested, follows clean code principles, and adheres to project guidelines and best practices.

 ## ✨ Features

-### Core Functionality
 - 📝 **Property Management**: Add, edit, and organize property listings with comprehensive details
-- 🏷️ **Smart Tagging System**: Custom tags with rating-based color coding and many-to-many relationships
+- 🏷️ **Smart Tagging System**: Custom tags with rating-based color coding, to notate pros and cons
-- ⭐ **Advanced Rating System**: PropertyRating enum with 5 levels (None, Excluded, Considering, Good, Excellent)
+- ⭐ **Advanced Rating System**: 5-level rating system (None, Excluded, Considering, Good, Excellent) to assign a summary rating
-- 🔍 **Search & Filter**: Advanced search and multiple sorting options including rating-based sorting
+- 🔍 **Search & Filter**: Advanced search and multiple sorting options
 - 📊 **Property Comparison**: Side-by-side analysis with automatic best value highlighting

-### Property Details
-- 🏠 **Basic Information**: Title, location, link, price, size, bedrooms, bathrooms, property type
-- 📞 **Agent Contact**: Add agent phone numbers with tap-to-call and copy functionality
-- 🎯 **Rating System**: Modern enum-based rating with visual color indicators
-- 🏷️ **Custom Tags**: Create and assign unlimited custom tags with rating-based colors
-- 🔗 **External Links**: Support for property listing URLs with automatic opening

-### International Support
-- 🌍 **Locale-Aware**: Automatic currency detection (USD, EUR, GBP, etc.)
-- 📏 **Unit Adaptation**: Smart metric/imperial system detection with iOS 16+ measurementSystem API
-- 🏛️ **Regional Formatting**: Native number and currency formatting
-- 🗺️ **European Focus**: Optimized for European property markets with Euro pricing and metric units

-### Advanced Features
-- 📊 **Property Comparison**: Side-by-side analysis with best value highlighting for price/unit, bedrooms, bathrooms
 - ☁️ **iCloud Sync**: Seamless synchronization across all devices via CloudKit
-- 🎯 **Smart Sorting**: Date, price, size, title, and rating-based sorting options
-- 💫 **Modern UI**: Beautiful SwiftUI interface with flow layouts and responsive design
-- 🔄 **Data Migration**: Seamless migration from legacy rating systems
+- 🌍 **International Support**: Locale-aware currency and unit formatting
-- 🖥️ **Cross-Platform**: Native UI adaptations for iOS, iPadOS, and macOS
+- 🖥️ **Cross-Platform**: Native UI for iOS, iPadOS, and macOS

-## 🛠️ Technical Implementation
+## 🛠️ Technical Stack

-### Architecture
-- **SwiftData**: Modern Core Data replacement for local persistence
-- **CloudKit**: Automatic iCloud synchronization
-- **SwiftUI**: Declarative UI framework with conditional compilation for platform-specific features
-- **swift-testing**: Modern testing framework with comprehensive coverage

-### Models
-- `PropertyListing`: Main property model with relationships and migration support
-- `PropertyRating`: Modern enum-based rating system (None, Excluded, Considering, Good, Excellent)
-- `PropertyTag`: Custom tagging system with rating-based color coding
-- `DataMigrationManager`: Handles smooth transitions between data model versions

-### Key Technical Features
-- **Cross-Platform Compatibility**: Conditional compilation for iOS/macOS differences
-- **Modern APIs**: Uses latest iOS 16+ measurementSystem API with fallback support
-- **Type-Safe Enums**: PropertyRating enum for better type safety than numeric ratings
-- **Migration System**: Handles legacy data transitions seamlessly
-- **Build Stability**: Resolved Swift compiler type-checking issues for complex UIs
-- **Test Coverage**: Comprehensive unit tests including migration scenarios

-## 🔄 Data Migration

-The app includes a robust migration system that handles:
-- Legacy `isFavorite` boolean to new `PropertyRating` enum conversion
-- Automatic rating value mapping (0.0-5.0 scale to enum values)
-- Backwards compatibility for existing data
-- Validation and error handling for edge cases

-## 🌍 Internationalization

-The app automatically adapts to your device's regional settings:

-- **Currency**: Detects and uses local currency (€, £, $, ¥, etc.)
+- **Language**: Swift 6.0
-- **Measurements**:
+- **UI Framework**: SwiftUI
-  - Metric countries: Square meters (m²)
-  - Imperial countries: Square feet (sq ft)
-  - Uses modern `measurementSystem` API (iOS 16+) with `usesMetricSystem` fallback
-- **Formatting**: Native number and currency display
-- **Countries Supported**: Worldwide with smart defaults
+- **Data Persistence**: SwiftData with CloudKit

-## 📱 Compatibility

-- **iOS**: 18.5+
-- **iPadOS**: 18.5+
-- **macOS**: 14.0+
+- **Testing**: swift-testing framework
-- **visionOS**: 2.5+
+- **Platforms**: iOS 18.5+, iPadOS 18.5+, macOS 14+, visionOS 2.5+
-- **Xcode**: 16.0+
-- **Swift**: 6.0+

 ## 🚀 Getting Started

 ### Prerequisites
 - Xcode 16.0 or later
-- iOS 18.5+ / macOS 14.0+ deployment target
 - Apple Developer account (for CloudKit features)

 ### Installation